arussellk/arussellk.github.io/_posts/2022-08-28-timezones.md

 # What is the solution?

-I have shown that the first ten characters of a UTC datetime string does not always match the transaction date.
+I have shown that the first ten characters of a UTC datetime string does not always match the transaction date a user expects to see.
 To always interpret a transaction's utcDateTime in the correct zone, I need to know in what timezone the transaction happened.
-Fortunately, the API I was reading from included a country code for each transaction, allowing me to fix the reported bug for the user in GB:
+Fortunately, the bank API I was reading from included a country code for each transaction, allowing me to fix the reported bug for the user in GB:

 ```